stevana/stateful-pbt-with-fakes/README.md

 ## Analysis

-By now I hope that I've managed to convince you that most property-based testing libraries do not implement the state-of-the-art when it comes to property-based testing.
+By now I hope that I've managed to convince you that most property-based testing libraries do not implement what used to be the state-of-the-art in 2009.

 Many lack stateful testing via state machines (2007) and most lack parallel testing support (2009).